-The continued demand by private equity and sophisticated strategic investors for loans with "certain funds" or "SunGard" limited conditionality to finance their M&A activity in Latin America warrants exploring the impact of certain legal complexities in the region on such acquisition finance structures.
-M&A activity in Latin America appears poised for growth, accompanied by other local trends that suggest increased opportunities for international lenders financing M&A activity in the region, presenting opportunities for investors and lenders.
-For any given acquisition finance transaction in Latin America, the parties will need to consider country-specific concerns, including guaranty limitations and security steps and timing, applicable withholding tax regimes and exchange control regulations, to determine the optimal structure and lender syndicate composition for such transaction.
+Private equity and strategic investors continue to demand loans with "certain funds" or "SunGard" limited conditionality to finance their M&A activity in Latin America.
+Having survived many geopolitical challenges in 2018, the M&A market in Latin America should improve in 2019 from greater political stability, accompanied by other local trends that suggest increased opportunities for investors and lenders financing M&A activity in the region.

+For any acquisition finance transaction in Latin America, the parties will need to consider country-specific concerns, including guaranty limitations and security steps and timing, applicable withholding tax regimes and exchange control regulations, to determine the optimal structure and lender syndicate composition for such transaction.